AnonShield/AnonLFI2.0/README.md

-# AnonLFI 2.0: Extensible Anonymization for CSIRTs
+# AnonLFI 2.0: Extensible Architecture for PII Anonymization in CSIRTs with OCR and Technical Recognizers

-A pseudonymization framework for CSIRTs that resolves the conflict between data confidentiality (GDPR/LGPD) and analytical utility.
-It allows sensitive security incident data to be used safely for threat analysis, detection engineering, and training AI (LLM) models.
+AnonLFI 2.0 is a modular pseudonymization framework for CSIRTs that resolves the conflict between data confidentiality (GDPR/LGPD) and analytical utility.
+It uses HMAC-SHA256 to generate strong, reversible pseudonyms, natively preserves XML and JSON structures, and integrates an OCR pipeline and specialized technical recognizers to handle PII in complex security artifacts.
+This allows sensitive incident data to be used safely for threat analysis, detection engineering, and training AI (LLM) models.

 ## System Architecture